Security and privacy for site administration in Configuration Manager

 When clients connect to a site system by using HTTP rather than by using HTTPS, they use Windows authentication.
 This behavior might fall back to using NTLM authentication rather than Kerberos authentication.
 When NTLM authentication is used, clients might connect to a rogue server.

 The exception to this guidance might be distribution points.
 Package access accounts don't work when the distribution point is configured for HTTPS.
 Package access accounts provide authorization to the content, so that you can restrict which users can access the content.
-For more information, see Security best practices for content management.
+For more information, see Security guidance for content management.

 Configure a certificate trust list (CTL) in IIS for site system roles